Haivision/srt/docs/features/bonding-intro.md

+# Introduction to Connection Bonding

-# What are groups ?
+## What are Groups ?

 A Group is an entity that binds multiple sockets, and is required to establish a "bonded connection".
 Groups can be used in the same way as